-Second line of defence supports the first line of defence in managing risk.
+The main task of the second line of defence is to support, instruct, advise, challenge and supervise the first line of defence in risk management.
 Responsible for:

-- issuing regulations and providing risk management methods and tools, including defining and maintaining the risk management process and supporting the first line of defence during the process, - verifying the application of risk regulations by the first line of defence, - approval of business proposals affecting the bank's risk profile, - preparation of management information on risk, taking into account risks affecting the implementation of the Bank's strategy and key risks, - monitoring risk mitigation activities and changes in the risk profile, - ensuring the employment of qualified staff in the area of risk management, - providing independent analysis and expertise to support management, - analysis and monitoring of threats and trends in phenomena affecting the risk profile, - to perform tasks resulting from the second line of defence control function.
+- issuing regulations and providing risk management methods and tools, including defining and maintaining the risk management process and supporting the first line of defence during the process, - verifying the application of risk regulations by the first line of defence, - approval of business proposals affecting the bank's risk profile, - preparation of management information on risk, taking into account risks affecting the implementation of the Bank's strategy and key risks, - monitoring risk mitigation activities and changes in the risk profile, - ensuring the employment of qualified staff in the area of risk management, - providing independent analysis and expertise to support management, - analysis and monitoring of threats and trends in phenomena affecting the risk profile, - execution of tasks resulting from Second line of defence function, including supervising the first line of defence under the fulfilling control requirements specified in the regulations, - raising risk awareness, exerting influence by stimulating a risk culture and conducting training, - ensuring adequate quality of data related to risk management.

 Within the scope of control activities, the second line of defence units make their own independent assessment of the effectiveness of the first line of defence through: inspections, tests, reviews and other forms of control.
+Directors of the second line of defence units are authorised to escalate problems to a higher level of management - to the President / Vice President supervising a given unit of the Second Line of Defence, including Non-Financial Risk Committee at ING Bank Slaski and also the Bank Management Board and Supervisory Board, presenting their opinions on business decisions burdened with unacceptable risk.